CobaltFusion/DebugViewPP/README.md

 DebugView++
 ----------

-DebugView++ is a viewer for, amoung others, Win32 OutputDebugString based logging in the style of Sysinternals DebugView.
-DebugView++ features:
+DebugView++ is primarily a viewer for Win32 OutputDebugString based logging in the style of Sysinternals DebugView.
+But can also be attached to virtually any other kind of logging.

+These are some of its features:

 - single selfcontaining executable, setup is provided but not required
 - runs without prerequisites on WinXPSP3, Vista and 7/8.x